ant512/Woopsi/Readme.txt

   to be compiled for any platform with an SDL port.
 To create an SDL build of
   Woopsi:

   - Create a new SDL project in your dev environment of choice;
-   - Copy the "woopsi" source folder into your SDL project;
+  - Copy the "libwoopsi" source folder into your SDL project;
-   - Copy the contents of the "sdl" folder from this archive into your copy of the "woopsi" folder.
+  - Copy the contents of the "sdl" folder from this archive into your copy of the "libwoopsi/src" folder.

   Assuming you set up the initial project correctly, you can now develop Woopsi applications using SDL.